ONSdigital/census-rm/python-issues-guide.md

 Update pip and package tools with `pip install -U pip setuptools wheel`

 I recommend installing Pipenv with Brew but if you are using pipenv installed through pip then update it with `pip install -U pipenv`

+## Clear the PyCharm cache
+If you're having python issues in PyCharm it could be cache issues.
+Try invalidating and restarting by clicking `File -> Invalidate Caches / Restart...`.